Self-directed 401(k) accounts aren’t as common as managed or target-date 401(k) plans, but they can be of real value for DIY-minded investors.

 To invest in real estate with a self-directed 401(k) plan, an investor would use their 401(k) funds to purchase the property, as well as to pay for maintenance, taxes, and other property-related expenses.

 Real estate can be cyclical in nature, and can require large amounts of cash when investing in direct real estate properties.
-Thus, risk of investment loss is real and must be treated prudently by self-directed 401(k) investors.
+Thus, risk of investment loss is real and must be treated prudently by self-directed 401(k) real estate investors.

 Precious metals